What Christian Pinoy “fighting the government” should rethink

-When Taal volcano erupted, Pinoys were united in all front.
-When the Chinese brought Coronavirus to the world, it was hate that erupted.
-Hatred is one of Satan’s tools to destroy.
-He fuels political discords and Christians are falling into his smokescreen.
+When the Taal volcano erupted, Pinoys were united on all fronts but when the Chinese allegedly caused coronavirus to the world, it was hatred that spewed.
+Hate is one of Satan’s tools to destroy.
+He fuels political discords, and Christians are falling into his smokescreen.

 As priests condemn the Duterte government, some evangelical Pastors joined the bandwagon of protest.
 As the Catholic Church faces an ominous decline, some Believers felt the need to identify themselves with a political color, inspired by church leaders.

 These added to a list of Christian “turning offs” among young people who’d prefer religious leaders to stay out of politics.
 Still, priests and pastors encouraged Christian protests and rallies.

 In the USA, despite the efforts of religious leaders to put down a government or change policies towards Christian values, it did not work.
 Prayers were banned and a demonic liberal ideology now reigns in the country.

 If it was God’s will to stop evil in the government, we don’t really have to try hard.
 He can use Christians or non-Christians to accomplish His purpose in the government.
 But we should be doing our best, is to disciple others, which the command of Jesus.

 Chinese Christians were like that of the early church